Voter Assistance Advisory Committee Members

 Naomi B. Zauderer

 Naomi B. Zauderer is the associate executive director of the Professional Staff Congress/CUNY (PSC), a role she has held since 2008.
 She has more than 20 years of experience in union organizing, collective bargaining, and contract administration across a number of fields.
 In her position at the PSC she serves on the bargaining team, coordinates the union’s leadership training program, represents Research Foundation employees, and oversees database and IT resources.

 Ms. Zauderer earned a Bachelor of Arts in Government from the College of William and Mary and an M.A. in Political Science from the University of California, Berkeley where she advanced to candidacy for a Ph.D.
 Her publications include “Supporting Low-Income Workers: An Organizer’s Perspective” and "Social Motherhood: Charlotte Perkins Gilman and Feminist Politics."

 Daniele Gerard is a staff attorney at Children's Rights and a former commercial litigator and prisoners’ rights attorney.
 Ms. Gerard has worked as a political activist on the Upper West Side, participating in the grassroots movements to ban fracking in New York State and to close the Indian Point nuclear power plant.
 She also serves on the board of an Upper West Side food pantry.
 Ms. Gerard has a BA from Johns Hopkins University and a JD from Columbia University School of Law.
-She was appointed by Comptroller Scott Stringer on January 1, 2015.
-Her term will expire on December 31, 2019.
+She was appointed by Comptroller Scott Stringer on January 1, 2015 and re-appointed December 3, 2019.
+Her term will expire on December 31, 2024.

 Joan P. Gibbs